AmoshSapkota/Azure-SRE/README.md

-# Azure SRE: Java Spring Boot Application with Monitoring, Logging, and Backup
+ssss# Azure SRE: Java Spring Boot Application with Monitoring, Logging, and Backup

 This repository contains a Java Spring Boot application deployed on an Azure Virtual Machine (VM) to demonstrate Azure monitoring, logging, and backup capabilities as per the project requirements.